Core mechanism

 Sender Continuity

+Keeping every recipient tied to a consistent sender identity across a multi-step sequence — so the story is coherent and trust can build.
 HotSwap Mail binds each recipient to a specific mailbox so subsequent emails arrive from the same sender instead of random mailboxes/domains.

 - Why it matters: multi-step campaigns break when each step appears to come from a different person/company.